gruntwork-io/cloud-nuke/README.md

 * Deleting all unprotected EC2 instances in an AWS account
 * Deleting all AMIs in an AWS account
 * Deleting all Snapshots in an AWS account
+* Deleting all Elastic IPs in an AWS account

 ## Azure